Leadership & Governance

 Purpose: To consider, discuss, and make recommendations on instructional issues that have an impact on the academic mission of the college.
 The committee will provide input into policy and procedures related to broad academic initiatives that impact the curriculum and, by extension, student learning.
 Reports through the Vice President for Academic Affairs.

-Purpose: To review and recommend policies and procedures related to rights and responsibilities, affirmative action, due process, professional development, college wide social events, internal communication, awards and recognition.
-Reports through the Executive Vice President.
+Purpose: To review and recommend policies and procedures related to rights and responsibilities, affirmative action, due process, college wide morale and social events, internal communication, awards and recognition.
+Reports through the Associate Vice President of Human Resources..

 Purpose: To consider, discuss, and make recommendations on issues involving online instruction and eLearning.
 The committee will draft and recommend policies and procedures related to standards for effective online teaching and successful student learning at TCC.
 Reports through the Vice President for Academic Affairs.